mhwgoo/cambridge/README.md

 camb l                                # list words you've searched successfully camb l -d                             # delete a word from the word list
 ```

+### Wishlist
+Feel free to make a wishlist, like specific dictionaries you want to incorporate, new features, etc. by creating an issue or emailing me.